CurveDocs/curve-docs/docs/lending/contracts/oneway-factory.md

 !!! description "`OneWayLendingVaultFactory.create(borrowed_token: address, collateral_token: address, A: uint256, fee: uint256, loan_discount: uint256, liquidation_discount: uint256, price_oracle: address, name: String[64], min_borrow_rate: uint256 = 0, max_borrow_rate: uint256 = 0) -> Vault:`"

     !!!warning "Valid Pool Oracles"
-        Only oracles from stableswap-ng, twocrypto-ng, and tricrypto-ng pools are valid.
+        Only oracles from Stableswap-NG, Twocrypto-NG, and Tricrypto-NG pools are valid.
 Oracles from other pools may not be manipulation resistant and therefore should not be used.

     Function to create a new vault using a existing oraclized Curve pool as the price oracle.